Complexity in multi-qubit and many-body systems: Multi-qubit state in noise induced decoherence

 The eigenvalues of the density matrix as a function of the mixing parameter $p$ read as \beq \lambda_1(p)=1-\frac{3p}{4}, \qquad \lambda_2(p)=\lambda_3(p)=\lambda_4(p)=\frac{p}{4} \eeq Therefore it is easy to calculate both the von Neumann and the R\'enyi entropies and the entropic complexity.
 Hence the latter reads as \beq

 \eeq This is the entropic complexity for any of the Bell-states.
 This entropy vanishes both for $p=0$ and $p=1$.
-Since both the von Neumann and the R\'enyi entropy have their maximum at $p=1$ with the value $S(1)=R_2(1)=\log(4)$.
+Since both the von Neumann and the R\'enyi entropies have their maximum at $p=1$ with the value $S(1)=R_2(1)=\log(4)$.
 In the present case the 2 qubit system is 4 dimensional, hence this value appears in the above formulas.
-Furthermore, in order to keep normalized entropies, we will always assume normalization with the maximum value.
-In some cases it may grow exponentially with the number of qubits, therefore, that trivial scaling is taken into account.
+Furthermore, in order to keep normalized entropies, we will always assume normalization with the maximum value, i.e. we will use the entropy pro single qubit.

+In Fig.~\ref{fig:werner2} we show the function given in Eq.~(\ref{werner_2sc}) together with the dependence of concurrence~\cite{Wootters}, $C(p)=1-3p/2$, and negativity~\cite{Horo}, $N(p)=(2-3p)/4$, as a function of $p$.
+The latter two are linear functions that vanish at the entanglement edge of $p=2/3$.
+Furthermore the so-called Clauser–Horne–Shimony–Holt (CHSH)~\cite{CHSH} limit is at $p=1-\sqrt{2}/2\approx 0.29289...$.
+The interval between these two limits is described as between the Bell separability and the entanglement edge.
+It is clear that the $S_C(p)$ curve attains its maximum at a value, $p^{\ast}\approx 0.314$, that is between the CHSH limit and the entanglement edge.